Khyathi-Priya/Payment-page-WEB-/README.md

     Input Fields:

         Card Number (validates the format of the card number).
         Expiration Date (ensures the date is in the future).
         CVV (ensures the correct length).
         Name on Card (optional field for the user's name).
+        UPI ID (ensure the upi id is in mail format)

     Validation Logic: JavaScript functions that validate user input before submission, ensuring the data is correct and formatted properly.